top of page

 • Friends of the Library | Randolph | Turner Free Library

-The Turner Free Library Friends group fundraises for the library, providing access to even more free programming for the town. 圖書館之友 特納免費圖書館之友組織是一個自願性非營利組織,通過籌款,編程,書籍討論組和社區宣傳來支持馬薩諸塞州蘭道夫的公共圖書館。我們正在積極尋找新成員,以幫助他們開展許多激動人心的計劃,以使Randolph的人民受益,我們鼓勵您通過friendsoftfl@gmail.com 與我們聯繫。 Donations Book Sales Online Store Donations Thank you for your support!
+The Turner Free Library Friends group fundraises for the library, providing access to even more free programming for the town. 圖書館之友 特納免費圖書館之友組織是一個自願性非營利組織,通過籌款,編程,書籍討論組和社區宣傳來支持馬薩諸塞州蘭道夫的公共圖書館。我們正在積極尋找新成員,以幫助他們開展許多激動人心的計劃,以使Randolph的人民受益,我們鼓勵您通過friendsoftfl@gmail.com 與我們聯繫。 Membership Volunteer Donations Book Sales Membership & Impact The library is a place for innovation, connection, and discovery for people people of every age.
+And thanks to your generosity as a Friend of the Turner Free Library, these experiences continue to grow each year.
+Through your support, the Friends help fund programs, resources, and opportunities that bring our library to life.
+In fact, Friends funding nearly doubles the annual programming budget provided by the Town of Randolph, allowing the library to offer far more events, activities, and services than would otherwise be possible.
+None of this would be possible without your support!
+Please consider becoming a member of the Friends of the Turner Free Library.
+The Friends is a registered 501(c)3 non-profit and donations are tax deductible.
+Annual membership options; Individual ($10) Family ($20) Sponsor ($35) Patron ($50 or more) Your annual contribution helps ensure that the library continues to offer engaging programs, valuable resources, and welcoming spaces for everyone in our community.
+Annual membership payments can be made online via Paypal or via a check made out to the Friends of the Turner Free Library.
+Volunteer Your Time!
+We offer flexible, rewarding opportunities—perfect for book lovers and community champions alike!
+Please reach out to friendsoftfl@gmail.com for more information or to express your interest.
+Volunteer opportunities include: Special Events Helpers (like at our popular book sales): Just a 2‑hour shift makes a big difference!
+Mending Donated Books : 1–2 hours per week, help give books a second life Curator of Donated Children’s Books : 1–2 hours per week: Organize and select books young readers will love Book Sale Coordinator (semi‑annual): About 4 hours per month, focused around each sale Social Media & PR Support: 1–2 hours per month, help us spread the word Fundraising Ideas & Planning: 2-3 hours per month.
+Share your creativity; whether you can help once, occasionally, or regularly, your time truly matters.
+Donations Thank you for your support!
 The Friends of the Turner Free Library is a registered 501(c)3 non-profit and donations are tax deductible.
 Monetary donations can be made online via Paypal or by check or cash at the Turner Free Library.
 If you would like to make a donation in honor of a person or organization, please put their name in the donation box in the payment form.
 If you would like them or their family to be notified, please email their name and mailing address to friendsoftfl@gmail.com .
 The Friends of the Turner Free Library are also delighted to accept donations of books and DVDs in gift-worthy condition.
 The Friends are unable to accept donations of items that are: Dirty Moldy or have a cigarette smell Burnt or water damaged Damaged or missing covers or pages Excessive writing, markings, or highlighting Computer, language, or travel books more than 3 years old Textbooks more than 5 years old VHS or Cassette Tapes Magazines or workbooks Encyclopedias Donations can be dropped off in bins next to the Children's Help Desk at the library or in the book donation bin at the Zapustas Ice Arena (240 North Street).
 The Friends greatly appreciate your donations but are unable to to make pick ups.
-Online Store Support your library in style !
-Check out the Friends of the Library’s online store for fun, library-themed merch.
-Every purchase helps fund library programs and discounted museum passes—so you can show your love and make a difference.
-Shop Ongoing Book Sale The Friends of the Turner Free Library offer an ongoing book sale all year long!
+Book Sales The Friends of the Turner Free Library offer an ongoing book sale all year long!
 Be sure to visit their shelves, located on the library's second floor, regularly for great deals on books for all ages!
 Biannual Book Sale Twice a year, in May and November, the Friends of the Library host a large book sale with some amazing deals!
 Subscribe to the Library's enewsletter and follow the library on social media for scheduling information.
-2025 book sale dates: Saturday, May 3rd, 10:00 am - 3:00 pm Saturday, November 1st, 10:00 am - 3:00 pm
+2026 book sale dates: Saturday, May 2nd, 10:00 am - 3:00 pm Saturday, November 7th, 10:00 am - 3:00 pm

 • Library Policies | Randolph | Turner Free Library